stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

     parent.
 IN NOTIFY  CDS     53   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   53   scanner.parent.
     child.parent.
 IN NOTIFY  DNSKEY  5300 music.service.provider.

+## Open Question For DNSKEY Notifications

+In a multi-signer setup there are multiple signers.
+How will the multi-signer controller know which signer sent the notification?
+As the number of signers for a particular zone is low (typically 2 or possibly 3), there is no major problem caused by not knowing which signer sent the notification and instead always check all the signers for updates to the DNSKEY RRset.

 # Out of Scope